-- Limited substitutability between service levels for example, customers prefer EIL to keep the power on rather than answer the phone quickly. - Averaging effect all customers connected to an asset (or chain of assets) will receive more or less the same level of service. - Free-rider effect customers who choose not to pay for improved service levels would still receive improved service due to their common connection.
+- Limited substitutability between services for example, customers prefer EIL to keep the power on rather than answer the phone quickly. - Averaging effect all customers connected to an asset (or chain of assets) will receive more or less the same level of service. - Free-rider effect some customers may want to pay for improved service levels, however, all customers would receive the improved service due to their common connection.
 For example, Invercargill and North Makarewa GXP's are more secure than their size would normally deserve based on the reliability required by the New Zealand Aluminium Smelter at Tiwai point.

-Due to global supply chain issues and constraints and with inflation in New Zealand over the last year at 6.9%, we have asked EIL customers on their willingness of paying extra in line charges to remain the same level of reliability of supply.
-It was found that EIL customers were willing to increase on average 4.11% of their line charge fees to maintain the same reliability of power supply.
+We tested EIL customers on their willingness to pay extra in line charges to maintain the same level of reliability of supply.
+It was found that EIL customers were willing to increase their line charge fees on average 4.11% of to maintain the same reliability of power supply.